khanhbrandy/a-search-web-app/README.md

-# a-simple-search
-A search tool using Python and ElasticSearch
+# A search web app using Python and ElasticSearch